ebprado/AMBARTI/README.md

 # An Additive Main effects and Multiplicative Interaction (AMMI) effects model

-# A Bayesian version of the AMMI model as specified here: https://link.springer.com/content/pdf/10.1007/s13253-014-0168-z.pdf (JosseE et al JABES 2014)
+# Andrew Parnell / Danilo Sarti: A Bayesian version of the AMMI model as specified here:
-# Andrew Parnell / Danilo Sarti
+https://link.springer.com/content/pdf/10.1007/s13253-014-0168-z.pdf (JosseE et al JABES 2014)

 # In this file, we simulate from the AMMI model specified in the paper above.